-But it’s in the movie’s gentler moments that Diana’s noble and loving character truly shines.
+But it’s in the movie’s gentler moments that Diana’s character truly shines.
 Among her ragtag group of associates is a Scottish soldier named Charlie, who has a gift for song but also suffers from severe PTSD.
-Charlie’s condition makes him somewhat of a liability in battle, and at one point he wonders aloud whether the team might be better off without him.
+Charlie’s condition makes him a liability in battle, and at one point he wonders whether the team might be better off without him.
 With the kindest and most affirming of smiles, Diana says to him, “No, Charlie, but who will sing for us?”

 The moment isn’t played for sentimentality, nor does it overstay its welcome.
 It lingers just long enough to make its point and melt the heart.
 Love welcomes and honours everyone, even those – indeed especially those – who have the least to offer.